mlgrn/mlgrn.github.io/README.md

   - using `carbon` (and thus the icon names `i-carbon-*`) icons that could be browsed [here](https://icones.js.org/collection/carbon)
 - `mode-watcher` : color mode utility.
 - `prismjs` : markdown parsing in combination with `marked`, `marked-mangle`, `marked-gfm-heading-id` and `dompurify`.

+## What this fork adds

+- Contact form wired to SvelteKit server actions and Nodemailer
+- Environment-based configuration via `.env`
+- Guidance for image paths (hero/bio images) with SvelteKit base path
+- Notes about SSR and static hosting limits (GitHub Pages)

 ## Create